Local Waldorf-Inspired Pre-Schools & Kindergartens

 BIRDSONG is a Waldorf-inspired preschool for children ages 2 1/2-5 years old.
 My home is a warm environment where it smells of the day’s cooking and the teacher is busy with domestic and creative activities.
 We spend our mornings together engaging our senses at play inside and outside.
 Our daily rhythm includes painting, drawing or baking, cleaning, singing and moving at circle time, and enjoying a story before going home.
 The curriculum is rooted in nature and the seasons, and much care is taken to choose songs and stories that will enliven the children’s senses, make them feel safe and at home in the world, and inspire kindness and reverence.
 I offer organic fruit and nuts for a morning snack and prepare a hearty, warm lunch.

-Birdsong hours are 9:00-12:30 on Tuesdays, Wednesdays and Thursdays.
+Birdsong hours are 9:00-1:00 on Tuesdays, Wednesdays and Thursdays.
 The group is small as I enroll a maximum of 7 children.
-Tuition for the year is $3100.
 Enrollment usually takes place before the fall, but is ongoing if space is available.

-I am the mother of five children.
+I am the mother of six children.
 I have a B.A. in Holistic Education, and have participated in Waldorf education workshops and seminars.
-I have taught in my home for seven years and have been involved in Waldorf education in the valley for 13 years.
+I have taught in my home for nine years and have been involved in Waldorf education in the valley for 15 years.

 126 N 1st Street, Talent, Oregon 97540